-The Board of Directors appoints the Chief Executive Officer for the tenure of three years.
-The Human Resource, Remuneration & Nomination Committee of the Board sets operational, financial and strategic objectives to evaluate his performance.
-The same Committee reviews and monitors the CEO's performance on an annual basis.
+The Board of Directors has extended the contract of Mr. Hassan Khan as the Chief Executive Officer for a further tenure of three years.
+The Board sets operational, financial and strategic objectives and evaluates his performance on an annual basis.